complyue/haskit/README.md

 sufficient understanding of the problem
 [in mathematical ways](https://arxiv.org/abs/1904.07968).
-But at times, that's not for a few individual persons or even a small number of departments in an organization solely to come with understandings of the business needs, organizational wide experiments are required to facilitate and further optimize the business.
+But at times, that's not for a few individual persons or even a small number of departments in an organization can solely come with understandings of the business needs, organizational wide experiments are required to facilitate and further optimize the business.
 Software systems can play a critical role in such practices, while collaboration and iterations are